Anatomy and physiology

 The sperm is made up of three main parts: head, middle piece, and tail.

-• Head (flat and oval shape) – The outer portion of the sperm head contains an acrosome.
-It releases hyaluronidase (hydrolytic enzyme), which helps in penetration of the ovum membrane for fertilization.
+The outer portion of the sperm head contains an acrosome.
+It releases hyaluronidase (hydrolytic enzyme), which helps in the penetration of the ovum membrane for fertilization.

-Inside, the head portion of sperm contains a nucleus.
-It has a single set of unpaired chromosomes (23 chromosomes) are called haploid (n).
+The head portion of sperm contains a nucleus.
+It has a single set of unpaired chromosomes (23 chromosomes) and is called haploid (n).

-• Middle piece (between head and tail) – It is a powerhouse of your sperm.
-It contains a lot of mitochondria which provides energy for the movement of sperm
+It is a powerhouse of your sperm.
+It contains a lot of mitochondria which provide energy for the movement of sperm.

-• Tail – It is longer in length, also called flagellum.
+It is longer in length, also called a flagellum.
 This part helps in the movement of the entire sperm.

 Structure of ovum